OctopusDeploy/blog/blog/2025-04/kubernetes-live-object-status/index.md

  - Orphan and drift detection

 ### This looks cool, but what if I don’t deploy to Kubernetes?
-Currently there’s no plans to extend this beyond Kubernetes deployments, but please reach out and let us know where and why you would like to use this monitoring capability.
+Currently, there are no plans to extend this beyond Kubernetes deployments, but please let us know where and why you would like to use this monitoring capability.

 ## Let us know your thoughts
-We're excited to see how you find using this monitoring feature.
-Please let us know in the comments section below or on our [community slack](https://octopus.com/slack), what new capabilities this does (or doesn't) open-up for your application delivery objectives.
+We're excited to see how you use this monitoring feature.
+Please let us know in the comments section below or on our [community Slack](https://octopus.com/slack) what new capabilities this does (or doesn't) open up for your application delivery objectives.

-Happy deployments and post deployment monitoring!
+Happy deployments and post-deployment monitoring!